Texts on this page have been partially machine translated from German.

 I work as Vice President of Operations for a FinTech software company called Agreement Express (with head office in Vancouver).

-I started at the company in 2017 in sales and have moved up since then.
+I started in sales at the company in 2017 and have moved up the ranks since then.

 What activities do you perform?

-The versatility of the scope of duties in Operations.
-Being both a mentor and mentee and never stopping to learn new things and take on new challenges.
-Growing with the Executive Board (Private Equity) and having further opportunities to be used in different companies of the same group with my expertise.
+The variety of tasks in Operations.
+Being both a mentor and a mentee and never stopping learning new things and taking on new challenges.
+Growing with the Executive Board (Private Equity) and having further opportunities to be deployed in different companies within the same group with my expertise.

-What are the most important skills to have for your job?
+What are the most important skills you need for your job?

 Being able to apply concepts and ask strategic questions to make decisions that go beyond your own technical knowledge.